 During a ‘bone throwing’ ceremony with Dr Credo Mutwa, the great Sangoma (shaman) it was decreed that I was to write a book to share my wisdom with the youth and to tell the truth about ‘those old countries’.

 Writing and speaking has been the blossoming of my life’s purpose.
-It has been my privilege to share my life’s experiences in my first book Returning to Myself (Fish Eagle Books).
+It has been my privilege to share my life’s experiences in my first book Returning to Myself (Fish Eagle Books) available from this website or as an e-book.

 My wish for humanity is that each person heeds the call of the beat of their own drum, that it may lead them back to their Essential Self.